Lemons (album)

-Lemons is the second album by American garage rock singer-songwriter Ty Segall.
+Lemons is the second studio album by American garage rock singer-songwriter Ty Segall.
 The album was released by Goner Records July 14, 2009 on CD/LP.
 Lemons was Segall's first album on Goner Records, and his first release to be issued on CD as well as other formats.
 The song "Cents" was Segall's first official music video.
 It is the only video released from the album.